gbrault/nrcloudcmd/README.md

 A <a href="https://github.com/gbrault/nrcloudcmd" target="_new">Node-RED</a> Embedding Cloudcmd into node-red adding the following features
 * A directory browser to node-red
 * A file editor
+* A terminal console (providing access to the node-red computer shell)
 * Cloudcmd is integrated as a middleware
 * Can be enabled/disabled via the interface (some tuning still needed) to avoid having this feature widely opened
 * Integrated into node-red ui as an iframe